leofun01/Transformer/README.md

 # Transformer

-## Table of contetns
+## Contetns

 - [Description](#description)
 - [Directory structure](#directory-structure)

 ## Description

-Project "Transformer" is the idea of using group theory in programming to achieve the most efficient solutions.
+The main idea of project "Transformer" is using group theory in programming to achieve the most efficient solutions.

 ## Directory structure